Investigation

 How can the University support you?

 The university will endeavour to make sure all investigations are done fairly and proportionate to the matter at hand.
-This will be done by the authorised officer collecting evidence from witnesses and only escalating things to a formal investigation (S3 offence) when necessary.
+This will be done by the authorised officer collecting evidence from witnesses and only escalating things to a formal investigation (S3 breach) when necessary.

 The University recognises that being subject of a disciplinary investigation can have a significant impact on your wellbeing and your studies.